 How to Apply to College

 While applying to college may seem easy, getting in can be tough!
-When you apply for college, you will have to be honest with yourself and do a bit of research to find the right fit.
+When you apply for college, you will have to be honest with yourself and do a lot of research to find the right academic and social fit.
 This section is about how to apply to college, and the three steps to take when applying to colleges for the best chances at getting into the best college for you.

-While an education from Harvard University may seem ideal, it isn't the right fit for everyone, only a select amount of elite students get admitted each year (Harvard University rejects 93% of applications.)
-When you apply to college you need to pick a school that aligns with your interests and academic profile, and that can meet your education goals and needs.
+While an education from Harvard University may seem ideal, it isn't the right fit for everyone.
+Only a select amount of elite students get admitted each year.
+(Harvard University rejects 94% of applications.)
+When you apply to college, you need to pick a school that aligns with your interests and academic profile, and that can meet your education goals and financial needs.
 To do this, you need to make a list, then by looking at admissions statistics, including the test scores and GPA of students admitted the previous year, get a feel for a school's selectivity and whether or not you would get in.
-Here is the applying to college process broken down into three easy steps:
+Here is the process for applying to college, broken down into three straightforward steps:

-Step 1: Making A List Of Colleges To Apply To
+Step 1: Make a List of Colleges to Apply To

-With over 6000 colleges in the United States, the first step in applying to college is to do some research and make a college list.
+With over 6,000 colleges in the United States, the first step in applying to college is to do some research and make a college list.
 This process will be different for everyone.
 Some students have schools in mind, some know the state they want to live in, and others have no clue where to start.
-Visit the college search page for tips on how to start searching for colleges, and, once you have compiled a list, take a tour of as many of these colleges as possible.
+Once you have compiled a list of prospective colleges, take an in-person or virtual tour of as many of these colleges as possible.
 Read on to learn about choosing which colleges to apply to from your college list.

-The number of colleges you apply to can vary, from applying to 1 school (not recommended) to 30 schools (not recommended), each applicant can choose how many colleges they apply to.
-Many limit the number because applications are accompanied by a fee.
-College application fees can range, but will on average cost around $60.
+The number of colleges you apply to can vary, from applying to one school (not recommended) to 30 schools (not recommended).
+Each applicant can choose the number of colleges to which they apply.
+Many limit the number because most college admissions applications are accompanied by a fee.
+College application fees can range on average from $50 to $100.
 So, while it is important to apply to more than one college - just in case - applying to over 10 is really up to the individual.
-In general students will want to apply to three types of schools: Target, Reach and Safety schools.
-It is up to you how many applications you send, but a good mix would be more target than reach, and at least one safety.
+In general students will want to apply to three types of schools: target or match schools, reach schools and safety schools.
+It is up to you how many applications you send, but a good mix would include more target schools than reach schools, and at least one safety school.
 Make sure you properly identify where each school falls in comparison to your academic record.

-Step 2: Splitting The List Into Target, Reach and Safety Schools
+Step 2: Split the List into Target, Reach and Safety Schools

-You will need to take your list, and now decide which are your top picks, which are attainable for you academically, which are affordable for you only with aid (don't discount a school because of price, but if this is a factor have a backup plan), and refine your broad list into a group of schools that gives you the best chance for success.
-Talk to an admissions counselor at your high school if you have questions about this.
+Don't discount a school because of price, but if this is a factor have a backup plan, and refine your broad list into a group of schools that gives you the best chance for success.
+Talk to a counselor at your high school if you have questions about this.
 Counselors will usually have experience in what schools are a good fit for students with your academic record, test scores and extracurricular activities, and what type of aid your situation may provide.
-Learn more about financial aid by reading Financial Aid 101, and read more about how to label a school as target, reach or safety below:
+Learn more about financial aid by reading How to Pay for College, and read more about how to label a school as target, reach or safety below.

 What is a Target School?

-Most schools will accept a range of test scores and GPAs, and will clearly list other requirements on their website.
-If your test scores are the in average range of accepted scores, and you meet other necessary requirements, this is a target school.
-Also consider selectivity.
-If you meet most of the criteria, but selectivity is high (meaning they only accept a very small portion of the applicant pool), this college may fall closer to the reach category and you will want to make sure you also apply to a backup (or safety) school.
-Remember to take into account that colleges consider all application materials and extracurriculars in addition to test scores in their decision.
+Most schools will accept students with a range of test scores and GPAs, and will clearly list other admission requirements on their web site.
+If your test scores are in the average range of accepted scores, and you meet other necessary requirements, this is a target school.
+Also, consider selectivity.
+If you meet most of the criteria, but selectivity is high (meaning the college only accepts a very small portion of the applicant pool), this college may fall closer to the reach category and you will want to make sure you also apply to a backup (or safety) school.
+Remember to take into account that most colleges consider all application materials and extracurricular activities in addition to test scores in their admission decision.

-Also, the state you live in can be a factor.
+Also, the state or geographic region in which you live in can be a factor in a college’s admissions decision.
 State schools will often favor in-state students, so you may need to exceed requirements in order to consider an out-of-state school as a target (or safety).

 What is a Safety School?